GreenSocs/wave_viewer/README.md

 In the launch configuration dropdown list, select **gdb and wave**.
 Then in the dropdown menu at the left, select **debug** mode.
 This last step is important.

+You launch the configuration using the **Launch in 'Debug' mode** button (middle button at the left of the drop-down with a small bug icon).
+Then it starts the debugger session and the viewer.

+The viewer is displayed in an eclipse view that is named XEmbedView.
+At first it is added in a tab with all the other views along with the debugger console.
+You can then move it to some other place in your persepective.
+If the tab does not appear the first time you launch it, you need to add it manually using the following steps:
+1. Go in the **Window** menu -> **Show View** -> **Other...**
+2. In **General** folder, select **XEmbedView**, then hit **Open** button.

 ## Using this project without the embedded viewer